Isle of Wight Guru

 Yarmouth Castle is worth a visit.
 It is smaller and less famous than Carisbrooke Castle, but it's got good sea views and it's free to English Heritage members.

 Brighstone's playground isn't particularly new, large or flashy (I'm selling it well, aren't I?) but it is in a pretty location alongside a stream.
 We wasted a happy hour playing Pooh Sticks and messing around on the playground, which was quiet despite it being a sunny day during the school holidays.
-You can park on the street for free at PO30 4BD.
+You can park on the street for free on Wilberforce Road.

 Freshwater's playground is larger though it's not in such a pretty spot.
 Again, it isn't the most modern, but it does have stuff for toddlers and primary school aged children, as well as an outdoor gym so you can work on your six-pack for the beach.
-Park on the main road at PO40 9AX.
+Park on School Green Road.

 Yarmouth has a playground that is hidden away on fields near Station Road.
 It's modern and had enough to occupy us for an hour.